AnhVaccari/yoga/README.md

 - [x] **Search Functionality**: Search for yoga sessions using various filters to find the perfect session for the moment.

+- [x] **User History**: Retrieve a list of sessions launched by the user.

+- [x] **User Statistics**: Some statistics such as average session length, total number of sessions and top 5 most popular poses

 ## Upcoming Features

 - [ ] Expanding search functionality to include additional criteria for a refined session search experience.